Logo

 Women: Positive medium

-By providing accurate soil information in a FAIR manner, female farmers can enhance land management practices, leading to increased productivity and profitability.
+By providing accurate soil information in a FAIR manner, female users can enhance land management practices, leading to increased productivity and profitability which results in more between practitioners

 Climate adaptability: Highly adaptable